tarush-r/Password-Manager/README.md

 # Password-Manager
-Encrypts and stores all your credentials in firebase firestore
+Encrypts(AES encryption) and stores all your credentials in firebase firestore. passwordmanager.py contains the frontend of the code which uses tinter and passman.py contains the backend of the code which demonstrates the connectivity with firebase

 ![](images/first.jpg)
 ![](images/main.jpg)
 ![](images/login.jpg)